 Elevating the apple to greatness since 2011

 We started Tilted Shed Ciderworks in 2011 out of an obsessive love for apples and cider.
-All of our apples are organically grown within 35 miles of our cidery, primarily in west Sonoma County.
-At our Sebastopol farm, we have planted 100 varieties of traditional cider apples and perry pears—a pomological research station on the edge of the Pacific.
+All of our apples are organically grown within 35 miles of our cidery and 5 miles of our farm, primarily in west Sonoma County.
+At our Sebastopol farm, we have planted nearly 150 varieties of traditional cider apples and perry pears—a pomological research station on the edge of the Pacific.
 As cider evangelists, we are devoted to making ciders of individuality, integrity, artistry, and elegance.
 It’s thrilling to explore our unique terroir and the transformative powers of fermentation, and experience how our ciders shapeshift over time.
 We hope you’ll find our ciders to be a beautiful revelation of what the apple can do.

 San Francisco Bay Area natives, Scott and Ellen grew up in Alameda, California, have known each other since the first grade, been together since 1996, and married since 2001.
 Nomads in search of a place to set down roots, they have also lived in New York City, New Jersey, and New Mexico.
 In 2010, they found their forever home in west Sonoma County, on a 5.4-acre Sebastopol farm, which they share with their son, dog, chickens, and sheep.